We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $

-“Order from Chaos” focuses on the stress and challenges that adults with ADHD face on a daily basis, everything from clutter around the house to forgetting to pay the bills on time.
-Based on the experiences of author and blogger of The ADHD Homestead, Jaclyn Paul, this book shares practical advice for managing the everyday chaos and the systems that Paul has found helpful for staying organized.
+“Order from Chaos” focuses on the stress and challenges that adults with ADHD face daily, from clutter around the house to forgetting to pay the bills on time.
+Based on the experiences of author and blogger of The ADHD Homestead, Jaclyn Paul, this book shares practical advice for managing everyday chaos and the systems that Paul has found helpful for staying organized.

 Readers seem to appreciate that the author offers a realistic perspective on the subject, as a mom, wife, and blogger with ADHD.
 One reviewer also appreciated how the author dove right in, saying she “doesn’t waste much time explaining the ‘whys’ of ADHD,” adding, “but brilliantly describes the effects, the frustrations, and the needed interventions.”